invoiceninja/ansible-installer/README.md

 `~/.ssh/id_rsa.pub`

+* The target location will be
+`~/.ssh/authorized_keys`

-* The target location will be **Note this must be for a non-root user use `adduser` on the target machine to create a user `~/.ssh/authorized_keys`
+**Note this must be for a non-root user use `adduser` on the target machine to create a user

+** you will also need to ensure this user is part of the sudo group

+`usermod -aG sudo username`

 * Edit localvm.yml and change the user on line 3 from david to another sudo enabled user